UnconnectedBedna/shrink-backup/README.md

 ########################################################################
-Usage: sudo shrink-backup [-Uatyelh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing img), [extra space] extends img size/root partition -a         Autoresize root partition (extra space is ignored)
+Usage: sudo shrink-backup [-Uatyelh] imagefile.img [extra space (MB)] -U         Update the img file (rsync to existing img), [extra space] extends img size/root partition -a         Let resize2fs decide minimum space (extra space is ignored)
                  When used in combination with -U:
                  Expand if img is +256MB smaller resize2fs recommended minimum, shrink if +512MB bigger -t         Use exclude.txt in same folder as script to set excluded directories